Where will I have my treatment and do I get a say?

 Being diagnosed as a teenager or young adult isn’t the same as getting cancer in later life.
 You will have needs that require special knowledge and skill.
 This might be your medical needs but it’s also about the stuff that’s going on in your life – like your education, work, relationships, emotions, and the role your family plays in your life.

-Because of this, NHS England says that there should be cancer services especially for teenagers and young adults (TYA for short).
+Because of this, the NHS says that there should be cancer services especially for teenagers and young adults (TYA for short).
 These services are aimed at young people between the ages of 16 and 24.

 Where will I get treatment and how is it decided?